 Involves minimal physical effort and is typically associated with leisurely activities.
 Activities are low-intensity or last less than a few hours each day.

 In the morning, set out with your guide to Lanquin and visit its mysterious cave.
-The .62 mile limestone cave, Grutas de Lanquin, was declared a national park in 1955 and features many unusual formations.
-In the evening, settle in to your room at El Recreo.
+Visit Castillo de San Felipe, built as a fortress to guard against pirates, before leaving Rio Dulce.
+The 62-mile limestone cave, Grutas de Lanquin, was declared a National Park in 1955 and features many unusual formations.
+In the evening, settle into your room at El Recreo.

 Travel with your guide to Semuc Champey.
-A natural monument, Semuc Champey consists of a natural limestone bridge that crosses the Cahabon River.
-Make your way to the top of the bridge and find a series of stepped turquoise pools.
-Enjoy a refreshing swim in the clear waters and enjoy an afternoon along their banks.
+A natural monument, Semuc Champey consists of a natural limestone bridge which passes over Cahabon River.
+Make your way to the top of the bridge and find a series of stepped, turquoise pools.
+Enjoy a refreshing swim in the clear waters, explore the Kan’Ba Cave by candlelight, and jump into a tube to float down the river banks.
 In the evening, transfer to Coban and overnight.

 1 Breakfast